Masonry oven: Brick and dome construction

-Brick ovens may also be constructed over wiktionary:formwork, though many traditions developed dome-building techniques that did not require any.
+Brick ovens may also be constructed over formwork, though many traditions developed dome-building techniques that did not require any.
 For example, traditional Italian dome ovens are often built free-form, sometimes entirely by eye.
 Construction typically begins with a circular base of bricks or half-bricks.
 Subsequent layers are laid on wedge-shaped mortar beds, each with an increasing inward pitch, gradually forming a dome.
 Suction between dry bricks and wet mortar holds them in place until the uppermost layers, at which point temporary supports may be used until the keystone locks the structure.

 Rectangular ovens are easier to build with standard bricks and require minimal cutting.
 Specially tapered arch bricks help in creating stronger vaults, but without lateral support, such as buttressing or a steel harness, the outward thrust from the vault's weight can cause structural failure.
 Round ovens require more precise cutting but typically need less reinforcement.

 Regardless of whether ovens are built with mud, brick, modern castable materials or modular prefabricated components, the basic structural principles remain consistent.
 Most ovens are installed under a roof or other weather-protective covering.